proto-zero/stickynote/README.md

 ## This is an app built in Ruby on Rails with a PostGres Database.

+## Notes

-Users can write simple messages in the input box and store them on in the database.
+    Users can write simple messages in the input box and store them in the database.

     Hovering over a message reveals an X which, when clicked, deletes the message.

     The app uses responsive design to function properly on desktop and mobile devices.

+## Ruby Version
+    3.0.2